slackingmutt/RepData_PeerAssessment1/PA1_template.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 NA's
 ##     0.0     0.0     0.0    37.4    12.0   806.0    2304
 ```
+We count the missing data to insure that only **steps** has missing values.

 ```r
 sum(is.na(act))